joeyverbeke/gradi-video-sync/docs/minimal_vlcsync_reset.md

 - Keep NTP enabled (`timedatectl status`) and use wired Ethernet to minimize jitter.
 - Validate HEVC decode on new SD images (run a quick VLC manual test) before invoking the worker installers.
-- Update `/etc/default/gradi-vlc-screen0` or `/etc/default/gradi-vlc-screen1` if you remap HDMI outputs or swap to new media files, then restart the relevant service.
+- Update `/etc/default/gradi-vlc-screen0` or `/etc/default/gradi-vlc-screen1` if you remap HDMI outputs, swap to new media files, or point VLC at a different speaker.
+Restart the relevant service after editing.